ready-techie/presentation-en/README.md

 ## 😎 Guideline
 - Share organized document for previous feedbacks/questions before presentation
-- Make a 5~20min presentation
+- Make a 5~20min presentation and Q&A session
 - Add your document on this repository, LinkedIn Slide if preferred!

 ## 🤓 Members